mathiasertl/django-ca/docs/source/settings.rst

    .. versionadded:: 1.24.0

    Default order to use for x509 Names (such as the certificates subject).
+The value is used when signing certificates to normalize the order of x509 name fields in the certificates subject.

+   This setting is used when signing certificates via ACMEv2 to determine the position of the CommonName field if the selected profile defines a subject fragment (see :ref:`profiles-subject` for more information).

+   The setting is also used when signing certificates via the command-line to determine the position of the CommonName field if only subject alternative names are defined via the command-line and/or if the selected profile defines a subject fragment.

+   On most applications, the order does not matter, but is relevant in LDAP applications.

-Must be a ``tuple``, with the values being either a :py:class:`~cg:cryptography.x509.oid.NameOID` or a ``str``.
-String values must be one of the values listed in :py:attr:`~django_ca.constants.NAME_OID_TYPES` or the dotted string value of the OID:
+   The value must be a ``tuple``, with the values being either a :py:class:`~cg:cryptography.x509.oid.NameOID` or a ``str``.
+String values must be one or the values listed in :py:attr:`~django_ca.constants.NAME_OID_TYPES` or the dotted string value of the OID:

    .. tab:: Python